-Have a snack rich in carbohydrates 30 to 60 minutes before your workout.
+Have a snack rich in carbohydrates 30 to 60 minutes before you head out for a run.
 After all, your body can’t feel good after training if you haven’t given it enough fuel before the run.
 So, grab a banana, eat a low-fiber granola bar, or a slice of toast with jam.
-Don’t forget to drink a glass of water – this way your body will be properly hydrated.

 Do you get side stitches during your run?
 Are you dizzy?
 Do your legs feel weak?
 Listen to what your body is telling you!
-If you need a break during training, take it, or just slow down a bit.
-This way you won’t be totally wiped out after the run and can start your post-workout routine full of energy.
+If you need a break during training, take it.
+Reduce your pace a bit or even walk for a while.

 Ideas for your post-workout meal: